 4.9.2 Sulphur Dioxide (SO 2 ) Acute Health Effects of SO 2 - Alberta Concentration SO2 in Air (ppm) Description of Potential Health Effects 0.1 Transient bronchoconstriction 1 in sensitive exercising asthmatic individuals that ceases when exposure ceases.
 2 0.3-1 Possible detection by taste or smell.
 0.75 Transient lung function changes in healthy, moderately exercising, non-asthmatic individuals.
 1-2 Lung function changes in healthy non-asthmatics.
 Symptoms in asthmatics would likely increase in severity.
 There may be a shift to clinical symptoms from changes detectable only via spirometry.
 3.0 Easily detected odour.
 6-12 May cause nasal and throat irritation.
 10 Upper respiratory irritation, some nosebleeds.
-20 Irritating to the eyes; chronic respiratory symptoms develop; respiratory protection required 50-100 Maximum tolerable exposures for 30 - 60 minutes. >100 Immediate Danger to Life (NIOSH recommendation). , bronchoconstriction was generally observed as changes in airway conductance y spirometry rather than as clinical symptoms. consequently breathing, co specific depe noted that clinical studies on humans are generally designed to elicit a response and y subject study volunteers to challenging conditions such as exercising, mouth old, dry air, etc. Real-life responses in asthmatics should be viewed as being individual- endent on severity of asthma, whether the individuals are medicated or not, how cold he air is, mouth breathing (vs. nose-breathing, which can act as an effective scrubber mechanism), and exercise.
+20 Irritating to the eyes; chronic respiratory symptoms develop; respiratory protection required 50-100 Maximum tolerable exposures for 30 - 60 minutes. >100 Immediate Danger to Life (NIOSH recommendation).
+1. At low levels, bronchoconstriction was generally observed as changes in airway conductance detectable by spirometry rather than as clinical symptoms.
+2. It should be noted that clinical studies on humans are generally designed to elicit a response and consequently subject study volunteers to challenging conditions such as exercising, mouth breathing, cold, dry air, etc. Real-life responses in asthmatics should be viewed as being individual-specific dependent on severity of asthma, whether the individuals are medicated or not, how cold and/or dry the air is, mouth breathing (vs. nose-breathing, which can act as an effective scrubber mechanism), and exercise.